The Reputation – State of the Nation · 2026

 The Volume Multiplier

-more business per office per year
+more business per office over the two-year period analysed

 The Boutique Agent Effect